argmaxml/recsplain/docs/source/index.rst

  .. image:: images/diagram-1.png

-We have plenty of encoders built in - see :doc:`encoders-list`
+We have plenty of encoders built in.
+Check out our :doc:`encoders-list`.

 Field Types & Schema